IBM/drupal-nginx-php-kubernetes/docs/PIPELINE-SETUP.md

 21. Under *Tester Type*, select **Vulnerability Advisor**
   - Under *API Key* slect the key for your org or enter a new one
   - Under *Bluemix Container Registry Namespace* enter your Namespace
   - Select the *Docker Image Name* and *Docker Image Tag* that you want to test.
+Be sure to include the "code-" portion of your image name as seen in the image below.
   - Add any additional testing scripts in the *Test Script* area.
   - When done, click *Save*